OrLeviteh/Web-3-Jamie/Instagram-Feed-blank/README.md

 Thank you to Jamie for getting the request working for me.
 Thank you to Dan for thinking of using Statigram for the Gallery!

+Oh yeah - This uses a library for the xml pull request which means it might not work on servers that use communal servers (Like my Bluehost)
+So use AWS or some other one that allows it.
+(: